White Sox vs. Angels Player Props Betting Odds

-You can see player prop bet odds for Andrew Vaughn, Shohei Ohtani and other players on the Chicago White Sox and Los Angeles Angels ahead of their matchup at 8:10 PM ET on Tuesday at Guaranteed Rate Field.
+Player prop bet odds for Andrew Vaughn, Shohei Ohtani and others are listed when the Chicago White Sox host the Los Angeles Angels at Guaranteed Rate Field on Wednesday (at 2:10 PM ET).

 Bet on this matchup or its props with DraftKings!